johnvtan/6.828/answers-lab4.md

 If a user program calls a syscall, the kernel is only locked after hardware pushes values on the stack.
 If multiple programs running on different processors issue a syscall at the same time and the kernel only used a single stack, all the values would be mixed together and neither processor would be able to return to user mode correctly.

+# Exercise 6
+## Question 1
+Kernel memory is mapped to the top of each environment's address space, so even after the page directory is changed, we can still dereference `e`.

+## Question 2
+An environment should be able to continue to run where it left off after returning from kernel mode.
+This is especially relevant when preemptive interrupts are implemented.
+User context is saved on a kernel stack when in the trap handler.